 Preheat your oven to 200c and pop some tinfoil or baking sheet onto a baking tray.

-Remove the skin from the sausages, through the skin away and put the meat into a bowl.
-Add the other ingredients bar the egg and pastry and work until evenly incorporated and broken down.
-I used gloves for this because pork.
+Remove the skin from the sausages, throw the skin away and put the meat into a food processor.
+Add the other ingredients bar the pastry and blitz until incorporated and broken down.
+If no food processor or you like it chunky, get your hands in and give it all a good squidge instead.

 Put the mixture to one side and grab your tray.
 Dust the tray with flour and roll the pastry out onto the tray, this will make it easier to transport.